Ancient Indian History: Concise UPSC Notes, Key Topics & Quick Revision

 Adhyakshas (Superintendents) as per Arthashastra

-• **Panya Adhyaksha:** Superintendent of commerce and trade.
+Panya Adhyaksha: Superintendent of Commerce and Trade (Panya = goods).

-• **Sulka Adhyaksha:** In charge of customs and tolls.
+Sulka Adhyaksha: In charge of Customs and Tolls (revenue generation).

-• **Pradeshikas:** Governors of provinces; reported to king every 5 years.
+Pradeshikas: Governors of the provinces (head of territorial administration); they toured the area and reported directly to the king every 5 years.

 Saptanga Theory of State